 Mask wearing is likely here to stay, and for some considerable time yet.
 But, given the impact that face masks can have on the quality and effectiveness of interactions between individuals, organisations need to go to extra lengths to counter that impact.
-In the same research, we asked participants who experienced issues what interventions they would like to see.
+In the same research, we asked participants who experienced some detriment to their trip what interventions they would like to see.
 Enhanced communication is key: